Lokathor/lokathor.github.io/prng/README.md

 ## Building A Pcg

-Actually putting one of these PCG things together is 99% the same as how an LCG works.
+Actually putting one of these PCG things together is about 98% the same as how an LCG works.

 The only difference is that instead of doing `(self.position >> 32) as u32` to get our output, we call whichever permutation function we want to use.